Skip to main content

 What Is Medical Detox?

-• 24/7 medical monitoring and physician-led care
+• 24/7 medical monitoring and nursing support

 • Mental health evaluation and dual diagnosis support

-It’s not always obvious when detox is necessary.
-Many people continue functioning at work, at home, or socially while physical dependence quietly builds in the background.
+It is not always obvious when detox is necessary.
+Many people continue functioning at work, at home, or socially while physical dependence builds in the background.
+If you are questioning whether you need medical detox, that uncertainty is worth paying attention to.

-• Daily or frequent substance use
+• Daily or frequent use of alcohol, opioids, benzodiazepines, or other drugs

 • Difficulty quitting despite wanting to stop